 If You Loved The Baby-Sitters Club, Read 'Stay Sweet' by Siobhan Vivian

-Ann M. Martin's The Baby-Sitters Club series was all about a group of five friends — Kristy, Claudia, Mary-Anne, Stacy and Dawn — who start their own babysitting business.
+was all about a group of five friends — Kristy, Claudia, Mary-Anne, Stacy and Dawn — who start their own babysitting business.
 But, it's also a coming-of-age story about fierce female friendship and the girls' varying quests for independence.
+The Baby-Sitters Club series

-Siobhan Vivian's Stay Sweet has all of the above, too.
+Stay Sweet has all of the above, too.
 It follows Amelia during the summer she must run the local ice cream stand, along with her best friend and a group of other girls.
 There she learns the true meaning of friendship, legacy, and love.
+Click here to buy.

 If You Loved Goosebumps, Read 'Sawkill Girls' by Claire LeGrand